UCSD-ECEMAE-148/148-spring-2025-final-project-team-5/donkeycar_integration/README.md

 ```

 ### 🔺 Note
 > **Old Jetsons like Nano or TX2 may not support the full optimizer pipeline** due to version incompatibilities in packages like `cvxopt`, `casadi`, or `matplotlib`.
-We recommend running the optimizer offline (e.g., on your PC) and transferring the optimized CSV to the Jetson for path following.
+We recommend running the optimizer offline (e.g., on your PC) and transferring the optimized CSV to the Jetson for path following or using a newer jetson.

-> **Note:** A modified `manage.py` is provided in `donkeycar_integration/` to demonstrate how to invoke the optimizer during autonomous path-following.
+> 📝 The modified `manage.py` is provided as part of this integration for reference.

 ---